ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtovisualizeandsaveplots.rst

 Besides those 3 parameters **createGiottoInstructions** also allows to provide other general Giotto parameters, such as your python path and other information for automatically saving a plot, like size, plotting format, etc.

-In total there are **4 functions** to work with setting instructions:
+.. admonition::  **There are 4 Function To Set Instructions:**

   * **createGiottoInstructions**: creates instructions that can be provided to createGiottoObject
   * **showGiottoInstructions**: to view the instructions of a Giotto object
   * **changeGiottoInstructions**: to replace 1 or more of the instruction parameters (e.g. plotting format)
   * **replaceGiottoInstructions**: to replace all instructions with new instructions (e.g after subsetting)

 In addition, for each plot the parameters can always be manually overwritten within the plotting function itself.

 *Here we use the osmFISH as an example:*

 **************************************************
-1. Create Giotto instructions and Giotto object
+1. Create Giotto Instructions and Giotto object
 **************************************************

 * We will override automatically showing plots by setting show_plot = FALSE